EnterpriseDB/tpa/docs/TPAexec-Postgres_configuration_and_other_customisations.md

 ### Postgres postgresql.conf configuration variables

-These can be configured by TPAexec at build time by setting the relevant parameters as node vars in the **$TPA_HOME/clusters/\<clustername>/config.yml** file - as in this excerpt:
+These can be configured by TPAexec at build time by setting the relevant parameters as node vars in the **~/tpa/clusters/\<clustername>/config.yml** file (it is suggested that $TPA_HOME/clusters is copied to ~/tpa/clusters).

+An excerpt:

 ```
 instances: